Dementia, Alzheimer’s, and Wandering Away

 Having identification ready

 Informing neighbors, friends, and families about the wandering

 Having house safety measures

 Knowing the neighborhood and any known wandering routes the person has taken in the past

 In-home caregiving provides a high quality of life for seniors with dementia because the service allows people to remain in the familiar comfort of their home.
 This familiarity helps reduce stress in people with dementia and can help prevent behaviors like wandering.

-If you are looking for dementia care or home care services for someone with Alzheimer's in Stockton and surrounding areas, please reach out to Alegre Home Care at one of our Northern California locations.
+If you are looking for home care services for someone with Alzheimer's in Stockton and surrounding areas, please reach out to Alegre Home Care at one of our Northern California locations.
 All caregivers complete a thorough reference check, criminal background check, complete competency exams, and conduct a personal individual interview.